quaternionmedia/codecartographer/README.md

 Select a layout

-Click Single Plot to display the graph of the .py file
+Click "Single Plot" to display the graph of the .py file

+This will save the graph to the database as well

+### Saved Graphs

+Click "Return to Home"

+Click "Saved Graphs"

+Click "PLOT" next to a file name

+Click "Single GV Plot"

 ### Docker Down